MTry/homebridge-smart-irrigation/README.md

 This [homebridge](https://github.com/nfarina/homebridge) plugin exposes a multi-zone irrigation sprinkler <b>dummy control system</b> to Apple's [HomeKit](http://www.apple.com/ios/home/).

 Although a <i>dummy</i>, it brings smarts of a climate/plant adaptive irrigation controller with the use of [OpenWeatherMap API](https://openweathermap.org/api).
 All parameters can be configured from the configuration UI.

+The plugin can optionally email you with the watering schedule it has calculated, or when a watering run is completed, along with the next 7-day weather forecast.

 ## Why?
 Searching for an irrigation or sprinkler control plugin never showed any suitable option for my needs.
 The one that came closest and is the <b><u>inspiration and basis</b></u> for this plugin is [Tom Rodrigues's](https://github.com/Tommrodrigues) [homebridge-web-sprinklers](https://github.com/Tommrodrigues/homebridge-web-sprinklers).
 But like many others, I didn't have the http hardware for it to control!
-So I stripped the code to just expose the dummy accessories, reworked the irrigation logic - and then one thing led to another.. in my quest to achieve a more granular control and incorporate more irrigatioon science to create a climate adaptive irrigation controller.
+So I stripped the code to just expose the dummy accessories, reworked the irrigation logic - and then one thing led to another.. in my quest to achieve a more granular control and incorporate more irrigation science to create a climate adaptive irrigation controller.

-## Simplest use case..
+## Basic use case..
-1. Configure the plugin with your parameters to expose the reequired number sprinkler accessories(zones)
+1. Configure the plugin with your parameters to expose the required number sprinkler accessories(zones)
 2. Use Eve or other Homekit controller to configure <b><u>ANY</b></u> other smart plug or outlet or valve to follow the state of the above exposed sprinklers
-3. The smartplug/outlet/valve in their simplest configuration could be just driving the power of any solenoid valve!
+3. The smartplug/outlet/valve in their simplest configuration could be just driving the power of any solenoid valve that controls watering to a zone!

 ## Installation